danielanthonycollins/wales-tartan-centres/README.md

   - Safari
   - Firefox

-Devtools was also used to check the responsiveness as various screen sizes and devices from the list of devices available.
+Devtools was also used to check the responsiveness at various screen sizes and devices from the list of devices available.
 All were fully responsive and caused no issues.

 ### **Functionality**